shortcutmedia/shortcut-sdk-android/README.md

 First, we have to create a new project in Android Studio.
 Select the most basic of the available templates (this would be a *Blank Activity* template ) and name it CameraActivity.
 You will not the generated layout file "activity_camera.xml" therefore you can safely delete it.
 Then follow the steps in the Installation section above to add the SDK code to your project.

-You also need access keys, at the moment you have to request them by sending a mail to support@shortcutmedia.com.
+**You need access keys**.
+[Request the demo keys](http://shortcutmedia.com/request_demo_keys.html).
+We will immediately send you an email with the keys.
+These keys will allow you to scan the [Lenna test image](https://en.wikipedia.org/wiki/Lenna).
+If you plan to upload your own images, send an email to support@shortcutmedia.com to request your individual keys.

 We want to display a Camera view as soon as the app starts; so let's implement the CameraActivity and make the following changes: